 British Colonial Rosewood and Mahogany Partners’ DeskMid 19th century

-An antique British colonial partners’ desk with a nicely contrasting mahogany top within a rosewood frame.
-It sits above a deep frieze with four drawers on both sides, each drawer with the original recessed brass handles. the desk is made in the form of a partners’ desk, i.e. with fittings on both sides so that it can also easily stand in the centre of a room.
-The desk stands on four attractive reeded legs that are bulbous at the top, tapering and flare out at the bottom to end in a bun foot.
+A British colonial partners’ desk with a nicely contrasting mahogany top within a rosewood frame with a gadrooned edge..
+It sits above an arched frieze with two drawers with rosewood pulls on both sides.
+The desk is made in the form of a partners’ desk, i.e. with fittings on both sides so that it can also easily stand in the centre of a room.
+The desk stands on four carved legs that are bulbous at the top, tapering and ending in a ring and a peg foot.

 Find out more about Colonial Furniture.